-Being involved in a crash is something all of us as road users dread irrespective of whether we are on 2 wheels or 4, and all of us have probably heard stories of riders (and drivers) who have been involved in a crash and then complain that the other person involved failed or refused to hand over all the information required along with their insurance details despite the fact that nobody was injured.
+Being involved in a crash is something all of us as road users dread irrespective of whether we are on two wheels or four.
+All of us have probably heard stories of riders and drivers who have been involved in a road traffic accident and then complain that the other person involved failed or refused to hand over all the information required, along with their insurance details, despite the fact that nobody was injured.

-Over the years, I have heard some demand that a person refusing to produce their insurance details at the scene should be prosecuted for failing to produce insurance, but the reality is that a lot of road users really have little understanding of what the law actually requires of them in the event that they are involved in a crash..
+The reality is that a lot of road users really have little understanding of what the law actually requires of them in the event that they are involved in a crash or road traffic accident.

-So, for those of you who are unsure what the position is, I thought you might appreciate a little clarification on the legislation how it affects those involved and what are the implications can be?
+So, for those of you who are unsure what the position is, here is a little clarification on the legislation and how it affects those involved in a road traffic accident and what the implications can be.

 The law on road traffic accidents